chiaracaprasi/simple_shell/README.md

 **Usage:**   shell_<tasknumber>
 **Example:** shell_0.1

-### Files/Folder Organization
+### Directory Organization
 - .gitignore containing:
 -- *~ (all emacs buffer files)
 -- local_* (all local testing files)
 - Day_1 Folder - contains all tasks done in day 1, and is kept to be used as a reference for all future work.
-- playground - for testing and experimenting during the planning phase of the project.
+- Tes_enviroment - for testing and experimenting during the planning phase of the project.
 Kept long term as a refresher if needed.

 ![image](https://user-images.githubusercontent.com/91517809/162389572-c197bc8a-315a-4c22-8c3b-aac698625e25.png)